Manwell Surname

 Where Does The Last Name Manwell Come From? nationality or country of origin

 The surname Manwell occurs more in The United States more than any other country/territory.
-It can occur as:.
-Click here for other possible spellings of this last name.
+It may be found as:.
+For other potential spellings of this last name click here.

 How Common Is The Last Name Manwell? popularity and diffusion

-The last name is the 418,906th most frequently occurring last name on earth, borne by approximately 1 in 8,790,767 people.
-This surname is primarily found in The Americas, where 81 percent of Manwell reside; 81 percent reside in North America and 79 percent reside in Anglo-North America.
-It is also the 384,758th most commonly used first name worldwide, held by 488 people.
+The surname is the 418,906th most frequently held family name on a worldwide basis, borne by around 1 in 8,790,767 people.
+Manwell occurs predominantly in The Americas, where 81 percent of Manwell reside; 81 percent reside in North America and 79 percent reside in Anglo-North America.
+Manwell is also the 384,758th most commonly occurring first name worldwide It is held by 488 people.

 The last name is most frequently used in The United States, where it is held by 614 people, or 1 in 590,324.
-In The United States it is primarily found in: Michigan, where 13 percent live, Washington, where 12 percent live and Oklahoma, where 10 percent live.
-Without taking into account The United States this surname occurs in 18 countries.
-It also occurs in Canada, where 11 percent live and Scotland, where 3 percent live.
+In The United States Manwell is most prevalent in: Michigan, where 13 percent are found, Washington, where 12 percent are found and Oklahoma, where 10 percent are found.
+Not including The United States it is found in 18 countries.
+It is also found in Canada, where 11 percent are found and Scotland, where 3 percent are found.

 Manwell Family Population Trend historical fluctuation

-The frequency of Manwell has changed through the years.
-In The United States the number of people who held the Manwell surname grew 270 percent between 1880 and 2014; in Scotland it decreased 59 percent between 1881 and 2014 and in England it decreased 82 percent between 1881 and 2014.
+The incidence of Manwell has changed over time.
+In The United States the share of the population with the last name increased 270 percent between 1880 and 2014; in Scotland it fell 59 percent between 1881 and 2014 and in England it fell 82 percent between 1881 and 2014.

 Manwell Last Name Statistics demography

-The religious adherence of those bearing the last name is primarily Catholic (60%) in Ireland.
+The religious adherence of those bearing the surname is chiefly Catholic (60%) in Ireland.

-In The United States those bearing the Manwell surname are 8.51% more likely to be registered with the Democratic Party than the national average, with 61.74% registered with the party.
+In The United States Manwell are 8.51% more likely to be registered Democrats than the national average, with 61.74% registered with the party.

 The amount Manwell earn in different countries varies greatly.
 In South Africa they earn 52.45% less than the national average, earning R 112,992 per year; in United States they earn 11.55% more than the national average, earning $48,133 USD per year and in Canada they earn 3.7% more than the national average, earning $51,519 CAD per year.